All too often, nursing home residents in Maryland are injured due to unexpected

 fall in a nursing home, you may be able to take legal action.
 At Wais,

-Vogelstein, Forman & Offutt, our knowledgeable injury lawyers can
+Vogelstein, Forman & Offutt, our knowledgeable nursing home neglect

-protect the rights of Baltimore residents harmed by careless conduct at
+lawyers can protect the rights of Baltimore residents harmed by careless

-licensed care facilities.
-We can review the facts of your case and come
+conduct at licensed care facilities.
+We can review the facts of your case

 Pursuing Compensation from Negligent Nursing Homes